Simulations Approaching Data: Cortical Slow Waves in Inferred Models of the Whole Hemisphere of Mouse: Results

 \subsubsection{The Inner Loop}

-The first step of the inference method we propose can be seen as a one-way flow of information from data to the model and consists in estimating parameters by likelihood maximization, see Fig\ref{fig3}\textbf{A}.
+The first step of our inference method can be seen as a one-way flow of information from data to model and consists of estimating model parameters by a likelihood maximization, see Fig.~\ref{fig4}\textbf{A}.

-We built a generative model as a network of interacting population of (AdEx) neurons.
-Each population is modeled by a first order mean field equation \cite{el2009master,gigante2007diverse,capone2019sleep,capone2017speed}.
-In other word all the neurons in the population are described by their average firing rate.
-The neurons are affected by spike frequency adaptation, that is accounted for by an additional equation for each population (see methods for details).

-We remark that we considered current-based neurons, however the mean field model might be extended to the conductance-based case \cite{di2019biologically,capone2019state}.

-The single population aims at modeling the group of neurons recorded by a single pixel (after the under sampling is performed, see Methods for details).

-Single neuron parameters (membrane potential, threshold and so on) are reported in TABLE I in the Methods section.
-The other parameters, the connectivity, the external currents and the adaptation are inferred from the data.
-This is achieved by defining the likelihood $\mathcal{L}$ for the parameters $\{\xi\}$ to describe a specific observed dynamics $\{S\}$ (see Methods section for details)
+We built a generative model as a network of interacting populations, each of them composed of $500$ AdEx (Adaptive Exponential integrate-and-fire) neurons.
+Each population is modeled by a first-order mean-field equation \cite{el2009master,gigante2007diverse,capone2019sleep,capone2017speed}, according to which all the neurons in the population are described by their average firing rate.
+The neurons are affected by spike frequency adaptation, that is accounted for by an additional equation for each population (see \nameref{sec:Methods} for details).
+We remark that we considered current-based neurons; however, the mean-field model might be extended to the conductance-based case \cite{di2019biologically,capone2019state}.
+Each population models the group of neurons recorded by a single pixel (the number of considered pixels, i.e. populations, is obtained after an down-sampling is performed, as illustrated in \nameref{sec:Methods}).
+The parameters of the neuron model, such as the membrane potential, the threshold voltage, etc. have been set to the values reported in Table \ref{tab:table1}.
+The other parameters of the model (connectivity, external currents, and adaptation) are inferred from the data.
+This is achieved by defining the log-likelihood $\mathcal{L}$ for the parameters $\{\xi\}$ to describe a specific observed dynamics $\{S\}$ as

-where $F_i(t)$ is the transfer function of the population $i$ and $c$ is the variance of the Gaussian distribution from which the activity is extracted (see Methods for details, Generative model section).
+where $F_i(t)$ is the transfer function of the population $i$ and $c$ is the variance of the Gaussian distribution from which the activity is extracted (more details about this can be found in the \nameref{sec:Methods} section).
 We remark that in this work we consider populations composed of excitatory/inhibitory neurons.
-To model this it is necessary to use an effective transfer function describing the average activity of the excitatory neurons and accounting for the effect of the inhibitory neurons (see Methods for details, \textit{Excitatory-Inhibitory module, the effective transfer function} section).
+To model this, it is necessary to use an effective transfer function describing the average activity of the excitatory neurons and accounting for the effect of the inhibitory neurons (see \nameref{sec:Methods} for details, \textit{Excitatory-Inhibitory module, the effective transfer function} section).

-The optimal parameters are inferred from maximizing such a likelihood with respect to the parameters.
-The optimizer we used is iRprop, a gradient based algorithm \cite{igel2003empirical}.